Resident Evil: Extinction: Filming and post-production

 Resident Evil: Extinction began principal photography in Mexicali, Baja California, Mexico in May 2006 after filming locations had to be changed from the Australian Outback to Mexico, causing production dates to be pushed back repeatedly from November 2005 to May 2006.
-Numerous sets were designed by production designer Eugenio Caballero including Umbrella's underground laboratory, the Las Vegas Strip, the New York-New York Hotel & Casino, Paris Las Vegas, Realto Ponte, Luxor Hotel and the replica of the Spencer Mansion.
-The film entered post-production in late July 2006 with details about production being kept secret and with the film's special effects being covered by Tatopoulos Studios and Mr. X Inc., whom both worked on the 2006 film Silent Hill.
+Numerous sets were designed by production designer Eugenio Caballero, including Umbrella's underground laboratory, the Las Vegas Strip, the New York-New York Hotel & Casino, Paris Las Vegas, Realto Ponte, Luxor Hotel and the replica of the Spencer Mansion.
+The film entered post-production in late July 2006, with details about production being kept secret, and with the film's special effects being covered by Tatopoulos Studios and Mr. X Inc., both of whom worked on the film adaptation of Silent Hill (2006).

-In late June 2006, Sony released the film's first two production stills which included Alice wearing a costume designed by her fashion company Jovovich–Hawk and Claire Redfield.
+In late June 2006, Sony released the film's first two production stills, which included Alice wearing a costume designed by her fashion company Jovovich–Hawk, as well as Claire Redfield.